What Drugs Should Not Be Taken with CBD?

 Hemp-derived CBD has gained notoriety for its ample range of medicinal uses and no side effects.
-But does the lack of significant side effects mean CBD is entirely safe when taken with other medications?
+We use CBD oil for neurological disorders, depression, some types of cancer, even for insomnia and weight loss.
+But, does the lack of significant side effects mean CBD is entirely safe when taken with other medications?

 The Cytochrome P450 System

-In order to understand how CBD may interact with other substances in your system, you must first understand what the cytochrome P450 system is and the role it plays.
+To understand how CBD oil may interact with other substances in your system, you must first understand what the cytochrome P450 system is and the role it plays.

 The cytochrome P450 system, found within the liver, consists of enzymes that process and eliminate potentially toxic compounds.
 The P450 enzyme system is responsible for metabolizing over 60% of all pharmaceuticals.